 - Access the Usage, Users, Roles, Billing & Payments, and API Access screens under Settings

 - Create custom roles

 The Tenant Admin role can't be deleted, and its permissions can't be changed.
 Also note that Tenant Admins cannot be assigned a different role later.

 Custom roles can be created per user requirements and can be updated or deleted when needed.
 It's possible to have different roles for content editors, order processors, and other people in your organization that will allow them to focus on the parts of each tenant that are relevant to them.

 Here's what you need to know about permissions:

 - Resources.
 Permissions are applied based on resources such as the catalogue, topics, grids, and assets.

 - Dependencies.
-Some resources upon other resources.
+Some resources depend upon other resources.
 For instance, the catalogue depends on shapes.
 Thus, you'll be asked to allow certain permissions for the dependent resources before enabling permissions for these resources.

 - Conditional Access.
 The permissions system can be further fine-tuned by setting conditional access.
 For now, it's available only for the catalogue.
 Conditional access for the catalogue allows you to make only certain catalogue items available for a given role, and sets the languages in which the role can work with these items.